Heidi Klum Dazzles Instagram Followers In Slinky Silver Dress With Plunging Neckline

 Heidi Klum showed off her cleavage in a recent post on her Instagram page.
-In the shared snapshot, the former America’s Got Talent judge, host is posing poolside while wearing a slinky silver dress with a plunging neckline.
-The dress featured two chunky metal chains draped between the left and right straps like a necklace.
-Heidi’s hands were on her hips and her face is tilted upwards as her feet dangled in the pool.
-Her closed eyes showed off striking blue eye shadow but the lipstick and the rest of her makeup were neutral.
-She wore her straight blonde tresses tucked behind her ears.
-The dark green foliage in the background provided the perfect backdrop as it helped Heidi’s silver ensemble to stand out.
+In the shared snapshot, the former America’s Got Talent judge posed poolside while wearing a slinky silver dress with a plunging neckline.
+The outfit featured two chunky metal chains draped between the left and right straps like a necklace.
+Heidi’s hands were on her hips and her face was tilted upward as her feet dangled in the pool.
+Her closed eyes showed off striking blue eye shadow but the lipstick and the rest of her makeup were neutral as she wore her straight blond tresses tucked behind her ears.
+Meanwhile, the dark green foliage in the background provided the perfect backdrop as it helped Heidi’s silver ensemble stand out.

 Based on Heidi’s tags on the photo, it looks like the dress was designed by Tom Ford.

 As of this writing, the upload has been liked more than 30,000 times and close to 250 people have commented on it.
-Many of the comments were in Heidi’s native German but her English speaking fans chimed in and expressed their approval of the image.
+Many of the comments were in Heidi’s native German but her English-speaking fans chimed in and expressed their approval of the image.

 “U are so beautiful,” one admirer wrote.
 “Kill the game beautiful”